 The primary style guide for WTS theses is Kate L. Turabian’s A Manual for Writers of Research Papers, Theses, and Dissertations, 9th edition (Chicago: University of Chicago Press, 2018).
 The thesis format and bibliographical guidelines of Turabian should be followed unless they are modified by this document.

 For problems or questions of format not covered by Turabian or this document, WTS thesis writers should follow The Chicago Manual of Style, 17th edition (Chicago: University of Chicago Press, 2017).
+The 17th edition is easily recognized by its blue and red graphic design theme.
+Please do not use The Chicago Manual of Style, 18th edition (yellow design theme).

 The Biblical Studies department may require that you use The SBL Handbook of Style, 2nd edition (Atlanta, GA: SBL Press, 2014), supplemented by Turabian.
 Please check with your advisor or department for more details.